hyperledger/indy-node/environment/openshift/README.md

 All of the nodes are dynamically configured with the IP addresses of the Indy Nodes so they are able to connect and communicate.

-Currently the agent configuration must be performed manually following the instructions here; [Starting the Sovrin Agent Scripts](https://github.com/evernym/sovrin-environments/blob/master/docker/StartSovrinAgents.md).
+Currently the agent configuration must be performed manually following the instructions here; [Starting the Indy Agent Scripts](../docker/StartIndyAgents.md).
 The plan is to script and automate the agent configuration and registration in a later version so the whole environment comes up in a state where the 'Alice' example can be run out of the box.